inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 ## MACROS
 - Macros are reusable pieces of code analogous to functions.
-- There are defined in .sql files in the macros folder using a combination of jinja and sql
+- They are defined in .sql files in the macros folder using a combination of jinja and sql
 - each macro is defined within an executable jinja block {{%...%}}
 - macros follow this naming convention - `{%}  macro name_of_macro(parameter)  %}`
 - the code that will be returned by the macro is defined between the macro start and end comment